Tuesday, October 28, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

-Synology DS925+ Review (vs. DS923+): A Solid Replacement That’s Essentially a Downgrade
+Synology DS925+ Review (vs. DS923+): A Solid Replacement, Though Not Entirely an Upgrade

 Share what you're reading!

-Here’s the bottom line: While the DS925+ is a solid four-bay NAS server, well worth its $639.99 (diskless) price tag, the lack of 10GbE support and especially Synology’s new storage requirement make it more of a downgrade compared to its predecessor.
+Here’s the bottom line: The DS925+ is a solid four-bay NAS server, well worth its $639.99 (diskless) price tag.
+The lack of 10GbE support, however, makes it more of a downgrade compared to its predecessor.

 The Synology DS925+ comes with an external power adapter two network cables and other accessories